dbountouridis/MusicProfileHMMs/README.md

 ##### Example usage

+We will go through the _demo.py_ script to get a glimpse of the routines' functionalities.
 Before dealing with music sequences, we start with a simple example of aligning protein sequences.
 First, we create two random 20-symbol sequences from the protein alphabet:

 ```python
 BIOALPHABET = list("ARNDCQEGHILKMFPSTWYVBZX")